 - Through al-Muhajiroun and its various successor organizations, Anjem Choudary has influenced hundreds of violent extremists around the world. - British authorities arrested Choudary in 2014 for supporting ISIS and sentenced him in 2016 to five-and-a-half years in prison.
 Choudary was released on parole in October 2018 after serving half his sentence.
-The government imposed more than 20 restrictions on Choudary, which expired in July 2021. - British media has reported that former al-Muhajiroun members drew inspiration from Choudary's release and started to revitalize the network, even though authorities continue to closely monitor Choudary's movements and communications. - CEP has profiled 146 entities-113 individuals and 33 organizations-with links to Choudary.
-Of these 113 individuals, 20 successfully carried out terror attacks, 50 attempted to carry out terror attacks, 19 are-or attempted to become-foreign fighters, and 38 are Islamist propagandists or recruiters.
+The government imposed more than 20 restrictions on Choudary, which expired in July 2021. - British media has reported that former al-Muhajiroun members drew inspiration from Choudary's release and started to revitalize the network, even though authorities continue to closely monitor Choudary's movements and communications. - CEP has profiled 145 entities-112 individuals and 33 organizations-with links to Choudary.
+Of these 112 individuals, 20 successfully carried out terror attacks, 50 attempted to carry out terror attacks, 19 are-or attempted to become-foreign fighters, and 38 are Islamist propagandists or recruiters.
 Some individuals are represented in multiple categories.

 British citizen Anjem Choudary is an internationally designated Islamist cleric and convicted ISIS supporter.
 Choudary's Islamist speeches, anti-Western rhetoric, and declared support for violent Islamist movements drew the attention of British authorities, who connected Choudary to manifold terror-related cases in the United Kingdom and Europe.
 Choudary was arrested in 2014 after he pledged allegiance to ISIS, but he was released on parole in 2018 after serving only half of his sentence.
 Government-imposed restrictions on Choudary, including on public speaking, expired in July 2021.
 Choudary immediately held a press conference to profess his innocence and condemn "draconian" British measures against him.
-Choudary remains a dangerous and influential figure.
-The Counter Extremism Project (CEP) has compiled a list of violent individuals and organizations that Choudary influenced or communicated with throughout his career.
+On October 29, 2022, Choudary launched a new Twitter account after the social media platform came under new ownership.